meisterluk/gdi_doc/README.rst

 *1.0*
   Accepted by Q&A.
 *1.1*
-  Consider future of encoding chapter.
+  * Consider future of encoding chapter.
+  * Introduce proof of halting problem.
+  * Extend chapter about chomsky hierarchy and introduce rationale for usage of a specific layer.
 *1.2*
   Release if the following sections are ready: